corcor27/Introduction_to_R/_episodes/14-variables-Rstudio.md

 a <- 5L
 ```
 {: .language-r}
-We can let R know at decleration that we want the value as an integer.
+We can let R know at declaration that we want the value as an integer.

 ```
 x <- as.integer(x)